Immigrant Entrepreneurs are the Backbone of Los Angeles’ Economy

 Sara Sanfir is a member of an exponentially expanding group of immigrant entrepreneurs in Los Angeles who make a large impact on local economies.
 According to a report published by the Fiscal Policy Institute, 44 percent of business owners in Los Angeles are immigrants, second only to Miami.
 And in 2010, foreign-born business owners generated a total net business income of $34.3 billion, or 28.1 percent of all net business income in California, the Immigration Policy Center reported.

 But the immigrant entrepreneurs’ impact on the economy extends beyond their own shops.
-Foreign-born entrepreneurs are often the reason for the revitalization of a neighborhood that would otherwise slump, says Paul McDaniel, the Immigrant Entrepreneur and Innovation Fellow at the Immigration Policy Center.
+According to Paul McDaniel, the Immigrant Entrepreneur and Innovation Fellow at the Immigration Policy Center, foreign-born entrepreneurs are often the reason for the revitalization of a neighborhood that would otherwise become a slump.

 In Los Angeles, Immigrants own 64 percent of “Main Street” businesses, or “shops and services that are the backbone of neighborhoods around the country” like gas stations and dry cleaners.
-When immigrants open up these Main Street businesses, neighborhoods begin to become revitalized and more and more people begin to move back there, McDaniel says.
+According to McDaniel, when immigrants open up these Main Street businesses, neighborhoods begin to become revitalized and more and more people begin to move back there.

 A main reason so many immigrants open businesses like gas stations, dry cleaners and grocery stores is because of the cultural and language barriers they face in the United States.
-Many immigrants who held high positions in their home country often come to the United States and are forced to start from scratch, says David Dyssegaard Kallick, senior fellow of the Fiscal Policy Institute (FPI) and director of FPI’s Immigration Research Initiative.
+According to David Dyssegaard Kallick, senior fellow of the Fiscal Policy Institute (FPI) and director of FPI’s Immigration Research Initiative, many immigrants who held high positions in their home country often come to the United States and are forced to start from scratch.

-“People may have an advanced degree but may not have great English skills, and many wind up running a grocery shop instead of being an engineer or something of that kind,” Kallick said.
+“People may have an advanced degree but may not have great English skills, and many wind up running a grocery shop instead of being an engineer or something of that kind,” said Dyssegaard Kallick.
 “That’s a story that we hear commonly.”

 Sedigheh Khoddami, owner of Asal Design in Studio City, opened her store in August 2010 and had “language problems,” but now she speaks with ease and customers know her well.